shamikalk/AIODownx-bot/README.md

 ## 🎬 Round Video Conversion
 Use `/round` as a reply to any video message:
 ```
-START → SEND ANY SOCIAL LINK → CHOOSE FORMAT → DOWNLOAD → REPLY TO THE VIDEO "/round" → DONE
+START → SEND ANY SOCIAL LINK → CHOOSE FORMAT → DOWNLOAD → REPLY TO THE VIDEO "/round" → SHARE
 ```